chjackson/survextrap/docs/articles/cetuximab.md

 <img src="C:\Users\Chris\ONEDRI~1\work\SURVEX~1\SURVEX~1\docs\articles\CETUXI~1/figure-html/fig_control.png" style="display: block; margin: auto;" />

 The plots show the posterior median and 95\% credible intervals.
-There is no data between 5 and 20 years, so the extrapolation of the trial data over this period depends on the model assumption - either that the hazard is constant, or that the hazard will change smoothly, but with an unknown direction and extent of change.
+There are no data between 5 and 20 years, so the extrapolation of the trial data over this period depends on the model assumption - either that the hazard is constant, or that the hazard will change smoothly, but with an unknown direction and extent of change.
 If we allow it to change, the uncertainty is appropriately greater.

 ## Determining an optimal number of knots